 Fiesta Lime Chicken

-- In a small bowl, whisk chicken rub ingredients together and rub evenly all over chicken breasts.
-Timer permitting, allow chicken to sit for 30 minutes at room temperature or refrigerate up to 8 hours then bring to room temperature for before cooking.* Prepare Avocado Salsa during this time (instructions below).
+- Time permitting, allow the chicken to sit at room temperature for 30 minutes, or refrigerate for up to 8 hours, then bring to room temperature before cooking.* Prepare the Avocado Salsa during this time (instructions below).

-- STOVETOP DIRECTIONS
+STOVETOP DIRECTIONS

 - If chicken has been refrigerated, let sit at room temperature for 15-30 minutes (time permitting).

-- Grease and heat an indoor grill pan or skillet over medium high heat.
-Once very hot, add chicken and cook, undisturbed for 3-5 minutes, or until nicely browned (or blackened if you prefer) on one side.
+- Grease and heat an indoor grill pan or skillet over medium-high heat.
+Once very hot, add chicken and cook undisturbed for 3-5 minutes, or until nicely browned (or blackened if you prefer) on one side.

-- GRILLING DIRECTIONS
+GRILLING DIRECTIONS

 Avocado Salsa